Daggerpov/Personal-Banking-Pro/README.md

 # Personal-Banking-Pro

-Java GUI for Personal Banking with a Savings, Checking, Investment, and a General Account.
+Java GUI for Personal Banking with a Savings, chequing, Investment, and a General Account.

 ## Planning